 Also, check deck plans when choosing your cabin.
 If there are many adjoining cabins nearby, you may be near larger groups of passengers, such as a family reunion or a bachelor or bachelorette party.
 In some cases, those celebrations can be louder than you may appreciate for good sleep.

 You’ll get the best rest if your cabin is as close to your familiar, home sleeping conditions as possible.
 Bringing your own pillow or pillowcase along on the trip can help be sure your head rests easy every night, or you may want to bring along a favorite blanket if you’re sensitive to different textures of bedding.
 You can also ask your cabin steward for an extra blanket or extra pillows if necessary.

-If you sleep with a fan, sound machine or soft music to serve as white noise, bring along what you need to replicate that condition in your cabin.
-A small travel fan can also be useful to help air circulate in your cabin and keep it cooler, essential if you prefer to sleep in a cool room.
+If you sleep with a fan, sound machine, or soft music to serve as white noise, bring along what you need to replicate that condition in your cabin.
+A small travel fan can also be useful to help air circulate in your cabin and keep it cooler, which can be essential if you prefer to sleep in a cool room.

 The light level in your cabin can easily affect your sleep.
 Do you need a very dark room to sleep well?
 Consider choosing an interior cabin, or be sure your window or balcony drapes are tightly closed – a hair clip or clothespin can keep them that way.

 Use an extra towel to block light under the cabin’s door, and tuck a tissue into the peephole to eliminate that bright spot of light.
 On the other hand, if you need a bit of subtle light in your cabin, you may want to pack along a night light or leave the curtains cracked to give your cabin a cozy glow.

 Get Tired Onboard

 You won’t sleep well if you aren’t tired, but fortunately, there are plenty of ways to wear yourself out on a cruise.
 Join in different activities and don’t be afraid to try something new.